JHVeps/Helsinki-City-Bike-App/README.md

 - [ ] run `index.html` in import_client folder

-> select correct CSV files to import
+> you can select only specific CSV files to import

 <br/>